shouvik94/Real-Chat-Realtime_Chat_Application/README.md

 ```

 ### Install Dependencies (frontend & backend)
--Use below command to install dependencies in both forntend & backend folders.
+-Use the below command to install dependencies in both frontend & backend folders.
 ```
 npm install
 ```